JulianFP/project-W/doc/installation.rst

       python -c 'import secrets; print(secrets.token_hex())'

-6. Build and run the containers.
+6. Run the containers.
 Replace <JWT Secret Key> and <Your SMTP Password> with the JWT_SECRET_KEY we generated before and the password of the SMTP Server you want to use respectively:

    .. code-block:: console